autowarefoundation/autoware.universe/common/autoware_overlay_rviz_plugin/autoware_mission_details_overlay_rviz_plugin/README.md

 # autoware_overlay_rviz_plugin

-Plugin for displaying 2D overlays over the RViz2 3D scene.
+Plugin for displaying 2D overlays over the RViz2 3D scene for mission details (such as remaining distance and time).

 Based on the [jsk_visualization](https://github.com/jsk-ros-pkg/jsk_visualization) package, under the 3-Clause BSD license.

 ## Purpose

-This plugin provides a visual and easy-to-understand display of vehicle speed, turn signal, steering status and gears.
+This plugin provides a visual and easy-to-understand display of mission details (remaining distance and time)

 ## Inputs / Outputs